Anwar Shaikh (economist): Critique of perfect competition

 Shaikh has argued in various publications that neither neoclassical economics nor the great bulk of heterodox economics provides an adequate foundation for the analysis of developed capitalism.
 The former is based on a vision of a perfect capitalism which is claimed to optimally and efficiently serve the interests of all of its participants.

 At the heart of this vision is the theory of perfect competition.
 Much of heterodox economics is in turn based on the theory of imperfect competition, i.e., on departures from perfect competition.
 But the theory of imperfect competition is intrinsically dependent on the theory of perfect competition.
 Shaikh argues that even neo-Ricardian economics, whose revival was sparked by Sraffa's classic work, relies heavily on the neoclassical concepts of perfect competition and of equilibrium as an attained-and-held state.

-In place of these notions, Shaikh proposes the theory of real competition and the theory of turbulent regulation.
+In place of these notions, Shaikh proposes the theory of "real competition" and the theory of turbulent regulation.
 Real competition is competition-as-war, with individual firms seeking to undermine each other by lowering costs and cutting prices.
 Turbulent regulation is the resulting process of perpetual overshooting and undershooting of actual economic variables (such as prices, wages and profit rates) around their ever-moving centers of gravity.
+Capitalist competition tends to form a "leading (regulating) producer-capital" which "establish the lowest unit cost-price of production at which other firms-prices will gravitate".

 Shaikh has utilized this framework to develop alternate theories of industrial, financial and international competition (the latter rejecting the standard theory of comparative costs).
 The key element in all cases is the turbulent equalization of profit rates in various spheres of investment.
 He uses his theoretical structures to explain the actual patterns of industrial prices, profit rates, stock market prices, and exchange rates in the developed world.

 Theory of the profit rate

 The second strand of Shaikh's work concerns macrodynamics.
 Once again, the profit rate is the key variable.
 He argues that capitalist growth is driven by profitability, not by the requirements of full employment as in neoclassical theory, by exogenous demand as in Keynesian theory, or by the savings rate as in Harrodian theory.
+For Shaikh, profits regulates supply and demand and not the other way around; and "could even determine the degree of state intervention".

 In his earlier work, he used this notion to develop a theory of long waves and crises based on the Marxian concept of falling rate of profit.
 Subsequently, he showed that the link between growth and the profit rate can also provide an alternate theory of inflation, which he showed to work very well for the US in the postwar period.

 In more recent work, he has developed a formal classical profit-driven model of growth and contrasted its structure and its policy implications to those of the standard models in the other traditions.